 To subpoena a witness, the party must file a Request for Witness Subpoena, district court form DC-325, (Request for Witness Subpoena - Instructions) in the small claims division of the clerk’s office at least ten days before the trial.
 The party will need to give the name and current home address of the witness being subpoenaed.

-It is important to let your witnesses know (except if they are the other party) before they receive their subpoenas.
+It is important to let your witnesses know you have filed a request for them to be a witness before they receive their subpoenas (except if they are the other party).
 Witnesses taken by surprise may be angry and less willing to be help out in court.

 Trials in Small Claims Court